 Note that the equation for $U$ is uncoupled from $V^\epsilon$.
 This fact is known as averaging principle and it is fundamental in applications since $U$ captures the effective dynamic of $U^\epsilon$ (which is usually the most interesting variable in applications) and it is then a rigorous dimensionality reduction of the original system.\\ The first general result for the averaging principle for finite-dimensional stochastic differential equations can be found in \cite{Khasminskii}.
 For generalizations and improvements see \cite{defeo_nonautonomous}, \cite{golec}, \cite{golec2}, \cite{friedlin}, \cite{Wei_liu}, \cite{veretnikov}, \cite{xu} and the references therein.
-It is important to mention that the stochastic perturbations of the slow and fast equations are allowed to be multiplicative, i.e. the diffusion coefficient of the slow equation can depend on both the slow and fast variables.
+It is important to mention that the drift of the fast equation is allowed to depend also on the slow component (i.e. fully coupled system) and the stochastic perturbations of the slow and fast equations are allowed to be multiplicative, i.e. the diffusion coefficient of the slow equation can depend on both the slow and fast variables.
 Moreover when the diffusion coefficient of the slow equation is independent of the fast variable then a strong convergence in probability is obtained.
 Otherwise only a weak convergence can be proved.